-Placement will be determined by the student's performance on state and local assessments, a test prepared by teachers, teacher recommendations, and classroom performance.
-Accelerated math courses and reading and math intervention are offered at all grade levels.
+Placement will be determined by the student's performance on state and local assessments, a test prepared by teachers, teacher recommendation, and classroom performance.
+Accelerated math courses are offered at all grade levels along with reading and math intervention.

 ACADEMIC REMEDIATION